Marvel Cinematic Universe: Phase Five: Your Friendly Neighborhood Spider-Man season 1 (2025)

 Peter Parker's origin story and early days using the Spider-Man persona are explored while Norman Osborn becomes his mentor.

 In November 2021, the animated series Spider-Man: Freshman Year was announced, with Jeff Trammell serving as head writer and executive producer.
 The series features a style that "celebrates" and pays homage to the early Spider-Man comics.
 Mel Zwyer served as supervising director and the first episode's director, with Liza Singer and Stu Livingston directors for the remaining episodes.
 Hudson Thames voices Parker, after previously doing so in What If...?.
 The series was retitled Your Friendly Neighborhood Spider-Man by December 2023.
 The first season of Your Friendly Neighborhood Spider-Man premiered on January 29, 2025, and ran for ten episodes, concluding on February 19.
-A second season, originally announced as Spider-Man: Sophomore Year, and a third season are in development.
+A second season, originally announced as Spider-Man: Sophomore Year, will be released in 2027 as part of Phase Six, while a third season is also in development.

-Your Friendly Neighborhood Spider-Man is set in an alternate reality from the main MCU continuity in which Norman Osborn is Peter Parker's mentor instead of Tony Stark, around the time of the events of Captain America: Civil War (2016).
+Your Friendly Neighborhood Spider-Man is set in an alternate reality from the main MCU continuity, in which Norman Osborn is Peter Parker's mentor instead of Tony Stark, around the time of the events of Captain America: Civil War (2016).
 Charlie Cox and Zach Cherry reprise their respective MCU roles as Matt Murdock / Daredevil and Klev, while other characters from previous MCU media appearing include May Parker (voiced by Kari Wahlgren); Dr. Stephen Strange (Robin Atkin Downes); Carla Connors (Zehra Fazal), who is a gender-bent Curt Connors; Otto Octavius (Hugh Dancy); Mac Gargan / Scorpion (Jonathan Medina); Stark (Mick Wingert); and Thaddeus Ross (Travis Willingham).
 Nico Minoru, who appeared in the Marvel Television series Runaways (2017–2019), also appears and is voiced by Grace Song.